DulanHewage/puppeteer-infinite-scroller/README.md

 ```

 ## Usage
-Import the scrapeInfiniteScroller function from the package and use it to scrape data from infinite scrolling web pages.
+Import the puppeteerInfiniteScroller function from the package and use it to scrape data from infinite scrolling web pages.

 ```javascript
 const puppeteer = require("puppeteer");